FIMC-VI services include:

 Past Participants: Broward, Citrus, Duval, Hillsborough, Manatee, Miami-Dade, Pasco, Pinellas, Polk, Sumter.

-The Scholastic Book Program is geared toward emergent braille readers and provides up to 10 free “twin-vision” (print with braille overlay) books per month.
+The Print/Braille Early Literacy Program is geared toward emergent braille readers and provides up to 10 free print with braille overlay books per month.
 You may submit orders in advance for every month of the year, or submit orders each month.
 We process orders monthly (by the 10th of each month).
 There is about a 6-8 week turn-around time on these books.
-Some books may be on back order; you will receive them as they become available.
 Email Hayley Locker if you have any questions.

 Please remember that these books are for emergent and early readers in Florida only.
-We cannot provide chapter books at this time through the Scholastic Book Program.
+We cannot provide chapter books at this time through the Print/Braille Early Literacy Program.

 Using the Canvas Learning Management System platform, FIMC-VI has created a resource site and several courses for TVIs and other professionals serving students with visual impairments in Florida.
 To be added to this site and/or sign up for courses, complete the Canvas Resource Site and Courses Sign-Up form.

 A self-enrollment link for the site or course(s) you sign up for will be emailed to you from Canvas Free for Teachers.
 Once you have self-enrolled, you may reach your course(s) by visiting Canvas.